X2X0/TrashKiller/README.md

 ## **TrashKiller**

-**trashkiller** is a simple Bash script for Linux systems that permanently deletes user and root trash, temporary files, and a wide range of system log files.
+**trashkiller** is a Bash script for Linux systems that permanently deletes user and root trash, temporary files, and a wide range of system log files.
 It helps free up disk space and keep your system clean.
 The script prompts for confirmation before running and provides clear progress messages.

 ## Features